The logarithmic Picard group and its tropicalization: The tropical Picard group and the tropical Jacobian

-\begin{definition} We say that a homomorphism $H_1(\frak X) \to \overnorm M^{\rm gp}$ on $\mathfrak X$ has \emph{bounded monodromy} if it satisfies the equivalent conditions of Proposition~\ref{prop:bounded}.
+\begin{definition} We say that a homomorphism $H_1(\tropfont X) \to \overnorm M^{\rm gp}$ on $\tropfont X$ has \emph{bounded monodromy} if it satisfies the equivalent conditions of Corollary~\ref{cor:bdd-mono}.
 We indicate a subgroup of bounded monodromy by decoration with a dagger ($\dagger$). \end{definition}